MJD27/Code-clause-Golden-Project/README.md

 1. **Add an Expense:** Click on the "Add Expense" button and fill in the required details in the provided form.
 Click "Add Expense" to add it to your expense list.

-2. **View Expenses:** Scroll down to see the list of added expenses.
-Each expense entry displays the name, amount, and date of the expense.

-3. **Total Calculation:** The total amount of all expenses is displayed at the bottom of the list for a quick overview of your overall expenses.
+2. **Total Calculation:** The total amount of all expenses is displayed at the bottom of the list for a quick overview of your overall expenses.

-4. **Date Filtering:** To filter expenses by date, use the date range picker provided above the expense list.
-Select the start and end dates and click "Apply" to view expenses within that range.

 ## Getting Started